 The cabin air filter price can differ a bit depending on if you choose to buy a charcoal cabin filter or a standard one.
 Charcoal filters are filtering the air better and are better suited for people with allergies.

-Cabin Air Filter FAQs
+Cabin Air Filter Replacement

 What happens if you don’t change the cabin air filter?